 Dimensional weight is a measure applied to heavy packages.
 These boxes don’t have to be oversized, but large items are more likely to be subject to DIM weight pricing.
 The major carriers use a formula to calculate dimensional “weight” based on the dimensions of the package.
 If the DIM weight is greater than the actual weight, you’ll be charged for the dimensional weight of the package, increasing your shipping costs.

 Your order fulfillment company can help you minimize shipping costs for large and heavy items.
 It’s important to work with a 3PL that has experience shipping oversized eCommerce products, such as Red Stag Fulfillment.
+While we work with companies and products of all sizes, we have experts with specific experience in bulky, large, and oversized products.

 For eCommerce businesses that sell oversized products, Hughett says that it’s important to understand the limitations that UPS and FedEx impose on the size and weight of packages.
 For international companies who want to use North American fulfillment centers to ship to U.S. consumers, he advises studying carrier rules and charges.